Tilak-csd/Nepal-Tourist-Arrival-Analysis-Forecasting/README.md

 - **Monthly Arrival Data (1995 - 2023):** Monthly tourist arrivals across different years.
 - **Arrival by Country (2014 - 2023):** Tourist arrivals in Nepal by nationality.

-All datasets are stored in the `EXCEL` folder:
 ## Dataset Files

 The project uses the following Excel files, stored in the `EXCEL` folder: